SAP ABAP Interview Questions and Answers

 2) How many types of size categories and data classes are there?

-3) What is the function of the transport system and workbench organizer?
+3) What are the function of the transport system and workbench organizer?

 4) What are the Data types of the ABAP/4 layer?

-5) What are the features of ABAP/4 Dictionary?
+5) What are the features of the ABAP/4 Dictionary?

 6) Name the ABAP/4 Modularization techniques?

 7) Is it possible to pass data to and from include programs explicitly?